WFIOST/CC-Scripts/README.md

-# Computercraft scripts created by @Potatoes and @Frityet
+# Computercraft scripts created by @Potatoes1286 and @Frityet